venkapk/machine-learning-assignment1/README.md

     │   ├── README.md               # Describes the data sources
     ├── tasks/
-    │   ├── Boston                  # Tasks such as EDA, feature engineering, and results  for Boston │   ├── Chicago                 # Directory for tasks for Boston │   ├── LosAngeles              # Directory for tasks for Los Angeles │   ├── Dallas                  # Directory for tasks for DAllas │   ├── SanFrancisco            # Directory for tasks for San Francisco └── README.md                   # This README file
+    │   ├── Boston                  # Tasks such as EDA, feature engineering, and results  for Boston │   ├── Chicago                 # Tasks such as EDA, feature engineering, and results  for Chicago │   ├── LosAngeles              # Tasks such as EDA, feature engineering, and results  for LA │   ├── Dallas                  # Tasks such as EDA, feature engineering, and results  for Dallas │   ├── SanFrancisco            # Tasks such as EDA, feature engineering, and results  for San Francisco └── README.md                   # This README file

 # Objectives: